Highfivery/zero-spam-for-wordpress/readme.txt

 * `wpzerospam_bp_registration_spam` - Fires when a BuddyPress spam registration is detected
 * `wpzerospam_wpform_spam` - Fires when a spam submission is made with a WPForm
 * `wpzerospam_fluentform_spam` - Fires when a spam submission is made with a WP Fluent Form
+* `wpzerospam_formidable_spam` - Fires when a spam submission is made with a Formidable form

 == Screenshots ==